A monotonicity formula for minimal connections: The monotonicity formulas

 \subsection{The normalized volume case}

-We consider the monotonicity formula for the (radius-normalized) normalized volume functional defined in \eqref{eq:def nor vol func}.
+We compute the difference in (radius-normalized) normalized volume defined in \eqref{eq:def nor vol func} on geodesic balls of different radii, and consider that under what conditions we can obtain the monotonicity.
 This case will be important by the property \eqref{eq:norvol 00}.
 As a corollary, we obtain the vanishing theorems under some conditions in Corollary \ref{cor:vanish} and Remark \ref{rem:2dim cons law}.

 \begin{theorem} Let $(X,g)$ be an oriented $n$-dimensional Riemannian manifold.
 Fix $p \in X$ and use the notation in Section \ref{sec:mono notation}.
 Take a constant $a=a(n,p,g) \geq 0$ as in Theorem \ref{thm:mono vol}.
 For a smooth function $\theta :[0, r_p] \to \rl$, define $\Theta :[0, r_p] \to \rl$ by